akshat123007/fotc/README.md

 Features ||--|{ Property : has
 Features{
     integer id PK
-    varchar property "NOT NULL" "Property as in Bing Maps API" numeric latitude "NOT NULL" "Latitude of property as per Bing Maps" numeric longitude "NOT NULL" "Longitude of property as per Bing Maps" varchar fullname "NOT NULL" "Full registered name of property" varchar featurename "NOT NULL" "Features available at property" varchar images "NOT NULL" "path to the image saved on local filesystem" integer u_id FK
+    varchar property "Property as in Bing Maps API" numeric latitude "Latitude of property as per Bing Maps" numeric longitude "Longitude of property as per Bing Maps" varchar fullname "Full registered name of property" varchar featurename "Features available at property"
+    varchar images "path to the image saved on local filesystem" integer u_id FK
 }
 ```